wfjm/w11/doc/ECO-039-cc_and_aborts.md

 flow, were fixed.
 Again, the `ndpcntl.psr_ccwe := '1';` was moved to the last `*_w` state of the respective flows.

+The condition code update for `dstr` flows, used by general operate instructions like `BIS` or `INC`, is done in state `s_opg_gen` _before_ the concluding write of the _read-modify-write_ sequence.
+This is considered acceptable since all address errors have already been caught before in the read phase.
+The only possible cause for aborting of the write phase is an `ibus` timeout.
+This is highly unlikely since reading the same register worked.
+In addition, instructions that access `ibus` registers shouldn't be re-executed anyway since device registers don't have memory semantics and a read operation can already change the device state.

 ### Hindsight
 Further analysis showed that this bug had in practice no consequences
 - `MOV` and `CLR` don't depend on the cc state, so a re-execution with a